By Taralinda Willis

 - Why It Matters: The building permit lists the address of the project, the total cost, the owner, and the general contractor, making it a useful lead for subcontractors looking to bid on construction work or vendors who might serve the ongoing needs of the development once it is completed.

 Turning construction project intel into new business

 A good rule of thumb for the construction industry is that it is never too early to reach out to a project owner to offer your services.
 But as this guide makes clear, it can be a waste of everyone’s time to reach out after a project has reached a certain point.
 For example, there’s no sense offering general contractor services after the sale of a building or property is recorded in the county register of deeds because the developer will have likely lined up a contractor months ahead of time.

 To make sure you find projects early enough in the process to offer your services, you need to systematically track the databases and notices that inform the public about proposed projects.
 The best way to do this is to use a custom tool for tracking municipal meeting agendas and minutes, especially if your coverage area includes more than one city or county.

 Curate was developed from the ground up as an AI-powered business development solution for firms in the construction industry.
 Curate customers get alerts about every construction project in their coverage area as it moves through the approvals process by tracking local government meeting minutes and agendas.

-To find out how Curate can help you stay in the know about construction projects in your area, schedule a discovery call.
+To find out how Curate can help you stay in the know about local issues such as construction project approval in your area, schedule a discovery call.